Founder · EmbedAI

 Two things, side by side.

-Three SaaS products built for recurring New Zealand problems, and bespoke AI integration for operators who need something the shelf doesn't stock.
+Three products built for recurring New Zealand problems, one live and two in build, and bespoke AI integration for operators who need something the shelf doesn't stock.

 Next step